Sponsored by Sado Island

-Having to leave a bit early to go to a ryokan for the night, I couldn’t unfortunately attend the main play of the evening.
+Having to leave a bit early to go to a ryokan for the night, I couldn’t, unfortunately, attend the main play of the evening.
 I could however witness one of the comic interludes that are typical of Noh theatre, designed to let go of the tension and pressure.
 Even without understanding Japanese, I could very quickly comprehend the situation comedy thanks to very simple and universal gestures.

-It was that point that I left behind a very different audience, laughing out loud and getting comfortable for the evening with a snack.
+It was at that point that I left behind a very different audience, laughing out loud and getting comfortable for the evening with a snack.

 Reaching Sado Island

 Start your journey by reaching Niigata.
 The Tokyo-Niigata trip is easily made via the Joetsu Shinkansen Line in about 2 hours.
 You will then need to take a ferry from Niigata Harbor, located 3km away from Niigata Station.